smorello87/orals/Daily_Dissertation.md

 2. There will be 5 subtopics with an average of 5 books each or 6 subtopics with an average of 4 books each (one subtopic containing 5 books).
 3. I will allow myself (assuming the exam is on May 15) 4.5 months (18 weeks) to study.
 January 7 (monday) to May 15.
 4. Given these limits, I will allow 5 books (or one subtopic) per week.
 One book for each week way.
 On the weekends I will synthesize the most important points, keeping it short and to the point.
 One paragraph per book with notes on moments of interest.
-5. Therefore, the schedule allows 5 weeks for each list, and runs accordingly: Jan 7-Feb 10 (Digital list); Feb 11-March 17 (Perception/Consciousness); March 18-April 19 (Queen Mod); April 22-May 14 (Review); May 15 exam.
+5. Therefore, the schedule allows 5 weeks for each list, and runs accordingly:
+    - Jan 7-Feb 10 (Digital list);
+    - Feb 11-March 17 (Perception/Consciousness);
+    - March 18-April 19 (Queer Mod);
+    - April 22-May 14 (Review);
+    - May 15: exam.

 I think this pacing will give me the structure and space that I need in order to do what is necessary.

 ## October 30: meeting with Wayne

-Asking you to be part of my committee
+*Asking you to be part of my committee...*

 “Queer Modernisms” or “queer modernisms and affects”.
 Contains mostly modernist fiction and journals, postmodern memoir and experimental writing, with some theory on sexuality/race, gender, queer studies.